totalspectrum/spin2cpp/README.md

 =======
 Spin2cpp accepts the following options:

+--asm
+  Produce (somewhat) readable PASM code as output.
+This bypasses PropGCC altogether.
+The result may be fed back into spin2cpp and compiled to a binary by running spin2cpp --dat --binary.

 --binary
   Run the compiler and output a loadable binary file.
 Note that this option imples --main.
 Also note that after --binary you may